alperen-cpu/Alperen-cpu/README.md

 # Hey, I'm Alperen Sah! 👋

-I'm a Linux System Engineer with a passion for open source and cloud technologies.
+I'm a System Engineer with a passion for open source and cloud technologies.

 ## What I Use 🛠
 - **Operating Systems:** Debian, Ubuntu, CentOS, AlmaLinux